Pablitinho/Udacity_Term_3_Path_Planning/README.md

 repo root to avoid clutter.
-My expectation is that most profiles will include instructions to copy files to a new location to get picked up by the IDE, but that's just a guess.
+My expectation is that most profiles will include instructions to copy files to a new location to get picked up by the IDE, but that's just a guess. ac
 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

 ## Reflexion

-When generating the path with the spline is better to increase the values to smooth the path.
+When generating the path with the spline is abetter to increase the values to smooth the path.
 The logic was developed in order to have a safe driving and dont produce accident or dangerous maniouver.
+As improvement it could be nice use the TTC (Time to Contant) to change the logic, this will be more realistic and also adapt the spline when we have a car in front of us.
+It is a pity the bad documentation of this simulator because It is not possible to know the units of the data provided in the sensor fusion.
+Path planning is a complex task even getting perfect information from the sensors, but there is like some kind of ethic behaviour
+in the path planning.
+One example is if we have a pedestrian in front of us and we use a path that involve us into an accident.
+In this case, what path should we use???
+The one that save us or the one that save the pedestrian.